Handheld XRF Analyzers: Comparing the Top Models for 2026

 5. HITACHI Oxford X-MET8000 Optimum

-The HITACHI Oxford X-MET8000 Optimum is ideal for applications that require element detection in materials like powdered metals, polymers, and even wood.
-While it will also provide accurate results in soil, ores, and finished metal products, it’s unique because it can deal with a wider range of base materials.
+The HITACHI Oxford X-MET8000 Optimum is ideal for applications requiring elemental detection in materials such as powdered metals, polymers, and even wood.
+While it will also provide accurate results for soil, ores, and finished metal products, it’s unique in that it can handle a wider range of base materials.

 Handheld XRF Analyzer - X-MET8000